cogentcore/core/goal/README.md

 In general, _Goal_ is designed to be as compatible with Python numpy / scipy syntax as possible, while also adding a few Go-specific additions as well.
 All elements of a _Goal_ math expression are [tensors](../tensor), specifically `*tensor.Indexed`, which can represent everything from a scalar to an n-dimenstional tensor.
 These are called an "array" in numpy terms.

-We henceforth refer to shell code as `exec` code (in reference to the Go & Cogent `exec` package that we use to execute programs), given the potential ambituity of the entire `cosh` language being the shell.
-There are different syntactic formatting rules for these two domains of Go and Exec, within cosh:
+We henceforth refer to shell code as `exec` code (in reference to the Go & Cogent `exec` package that we use to execute programs), given the potential ambituity of the entire `goal` language being the shell.
+There are different syntactic formatting rules for these two domains of Go and Exec, within goal:

 * Go code is processed and formatted as usual (e.g., white space is irrelevant, etc).
 * Exec code is space separated, like normal command-line invocations.